-I received a Ph.D. in Ecology and Biosystematics from the University of Lisbon in 1991 and I am currently leading the Subgroup of Entomology: biodiversity and conservation within the Conservation Ecology group of cE3c.
+I received a Ph.D. in Ecology and Biosystematics from the University of Lisbon in 1991 and I am currently leading the Subgroup of Entomology: biodiversity and conservation within the Tropical and Mediterranean Biodiversity group of cE3c.
 I am a professor of Entomology and Ecology at the University of Lisbon.My research focuses on taxonomy, ecology, biodiversity, insular biogeography and conservation of arthropods namely on some coleopteran groups.

 For many years I have been involved in Portuguese (continental and insular regions), Afrotropical and Neotropical coleopteran caraboidea faunistics, taxonomy, cytogenetics, ecology, biodiversity and conservation research.

 I am involved currently with a SASSCAL (“Southern African Science Service Centre for Climate Change and Adaptive Land Management “) project in Angola and an EDP biodiversity project in Estrela mountain assessing a century of hydroelectric facilities.
 I collaborate also with some overlapping groups of colleagues working in island ecology, evolution and conservation, and on topics in macroecology and diversity theory.